 The Department of Sustainability and Energy Management (SEM), within Land, Buildings & Real Estate (LBRE), provides safe, reliable, high quality, sustainable and cost-effective energy and water services and infrastructure to the university and supports its mission to advance sustainability on campus and beyond.
 SEM is also home to Stanford’s Office of Sustainability (OOS), which serves as the engine for the inter-departmental Sustainable Stanford programs.
 Through this campus-wide initiative to steer, connect, support and streamline sustainability efforts across campus, Sustainable Stanford strives to lead by example as a living lab of sustainability principles in action.
 Learn about how Stanford has transformed its campus in key areas, and view the latest Year in Review for a detailed look at progress this year.

-The Office of Sustainability and Business Services (OOS), in the Department of Sustainability and Energy Management connects campus departments and entities and works collaboratively with them to steer sustainability-specific initiatives, serving as the hub of Sustainable Stanford programming, and providing a business office in service of sustainability programming, with a focus across seven key areas: infrastructural planning support; assessments, evaluations, and reporting; business systems; conservation programs; communications, training, and education; collaborative governance; and organizational effectiveness.
+The Office of Sustainability makes sustainability a core value, value-add and a tangible part of the Cardinal experience.
+OOS connects campus departments and entities and works collaboratively with them to steer sustainability-specific initiatives and provide a business office in service of sustainability programming, with a focus across seven key areas: infrastructural planning support; assessments, evaluations, and reporting; business systems; conservation programs; communications, training, and education; collaborative governance; and organizational effectiveness.